chancehudson/heteromorphic/README.md

 If we commit via encryption we can use a stream cipher to selectively decrypt and mutate regions of the committed data.
 Arbitrary memory structures can be designed based on access needs.

 The structure is inherently copy-on-write because re-using a nonce compromises the private key.
 It might be considered a quantum storage device, committing to a value means not committing to another value without revealing the private key.

+EDIT: i now think this is incorrect.
+The structure that probably makes sense is zk arg with digest of encrypted data arguing execution of a program over data in a region of the encryption space defined by `H(bytes in region)`.

 ## merkle trees in an encryption space